sumeet-016/Ecommerce-Project/readme.md

 3. *Enable drill-through for more detailed customer analytics.*

 ## 🏁 Conclusion
 This *Ecommerce Sales Dashboard* provides critical insights into business performance, customer purchasing behavior, and sales trends.
-By leveraging *Power BI* and *SQL, the project transforms raw transactional data into meaningful visualizations, helping businesses optimize decision-making.
-Future improvements like **predictive analytics* and *automated data refresh* can further enhance the dashboard’s effectiveness.
+By leveraging *Power BI* and *SQL*, the project transforms raw transactional data into meaningful visualizations, helping businesses optimize decision-making.
+Future improvements like **predictive analytics** and *automated data refresh* can further enhance the dashboard’s effectiveness.